Executive Career Coach

 - Inquire about the published employment data or its collection process.

-Fun Facts: Kerri is a first-gen graduate and the mother of two children (ages 9 and 6) and her 8 month old “furbaby”, a mini Australian Shepherd.
-When not working on all things career development operations, Kerri can be found coaching soccer or planning the next family trip with her husband (Cape Cod, Colorado and Aruba are on the books for 2021-2022).
+Fun Facts: Kerri is a first-gen graduate and the mother of two children (ages 11 and 8) and her 2 year old “furbaby”, a mini Australian Shepherd.
+When not working on all things career development operations, Kerri can be found coaching soccer or planning the next family adventure with her husband.

 Top Strengths: Communication | Woo | Harmony | Responsibility | Positivity